Xplor8r/surfers-log/README.md

 Surf, log, share, using a new app called Surfer's Log.
 Recording your surf sessions allows you to relive those epic days and to dial in a specific spot with specific conditions.
 Sign up today and start logging!

+Surfers Log was built using the Sinatra and styled using Bootstrap.

 # Video Demo
 [![Surfers Log](https://img.youtube.com/vi/PpkXoG4JFLY/hqdefault.jpg)](https://youtu.be/PpkXoG4JFLY)